GLOBAL MARKETS-Bond yields sink as markets eye central bank action

 "The market is trying to front-run possible central bank actions," said Ed Al-Hussainy, a global rates and currency strategist at Columbia Threadneedle in Minneapolis.

-Bond returns have outstripped stocks so far this year.
-The Bank of America/Merrill Lynch U.S. Treasury index returned 5.7 percent in the first half of the year, outpacing a total return of 2.69 percent for the S&P 500.
+Bonds outstripped stocks so far this year.
+The Bank of America/Merrill Lynch U.S. Treasury index returned 5.7 percent in the first half of the year, outpacing a total return of 2.69 pct for the S&P 500.

-Bundesbank President and ECB rate setter Jens Weidmann, however, poured cold water on the idea of further stimulus.
+Bundesbank President and ECB rate setter Jens Weidmann poured cold water on the idea of further stimulus.
 He said monetary policy is already expansionary and expressed doubts further easing would have a stimulus effect.

 The S&P 500, trading close to all time highs, gave up some of its gains into the afternoon as financial stocks weighed.
-The index ended up 0.2 percent.
+The index last traded up 0.2 percent.

 Britian's FTSE has been one of the surprising leaders of the post-referendum rebound.
-It rose 1.1 percent and was trading at its highest level in over a year.
+The index of Britain's 100 biggest firms rose 1.1 percent and is trading at its highest level in over a year.
 The index is nearly 4 percent higher than before the referendum.

-In currency markets, the dollar fell 0.6 percent against the yen and was down 0.5 percent against a trade-weighted basket of currencies.

 The euro rose 0.2 percent against the dollar to $1.1128.

 The weaker dollar also spilled over into the commodities market, pushing up the price of oil.
-Brent crude futures settled up 64 cents, or 1.3 percent, at $50.35 a barrel.

-U.S. crude's West Texas Intermediate (WTI) futures rose 66 cents, or 1.4 percent, to settle at $48.99.
-(Additional reporting by Patrick Graham in London and Richard Leong in New York; Editing by Tom Brown and Dan Grebler)
+Brent crude rose 0.7 percent to $50.11, while U.S. crude added 0.7 percent to $48.69.
+(Additional reporting by Patrick Graham in London and Richard Leong in New York; Editing by Tom Brown)

 * May to outline Britain EU divorce plan amid "hard Brexit" fears